martinsumner/leveled/docs/GENERAL_TICTACAAE_FOR_RIAK.md

 The primary actors

-- AAEController (1 per vnode) - gen_fsm
+- AAEController (1 per vnode) - gen_server

-- KeyStore (1 per Controller) - gen_server
+- KeyStore (1 per Controller) - gen_fsm

 - TreeCache (n per Controller) - gen_fsm

-- DiskLog (temporary - 1 per Controller) - gen_server

 ### AAEController

-The AAEController will have 3 states: `starting`, `replacing-store`, `replacing-tree` and `steady`.
-In all states except `starting` an exchange will be possible.
+The AAEController will manage all communication between the vnode and the other parts of the AAE system.
 The AAEController can receive data updates from the vnode in four forms:

 - {IndexN, Bucket, Key, CurrentClock, unidentified} for PUTs marshalled via the blind_put (for LWW buckets without 2i support in the backend e.g. LWW -> Bitcask), or when a rehash request has been made for a single object;